KilledByAPixel/OS13k/README.md

 - For inclusion in the JS13k build, programs need be around 100-500 bytes when minified
 - *Always remember, this will be zipped!
 Don't over golf your code.
 - There is very little overhead for common functions calls and strings
+- Don't worry to much about html tags, they will appear often and compress well
-- Also try to limit your use of non repeated text strings, those compresses the worst
+- Try to limit your use of non repeated text strings, those compresses the worst, use emojis where possible
 - Don't compress your code in any way, let zip do the work for you
 - Dweets and Shadertoys are great for making programs with reduced setup cost
 - You do not need charset=utf-8, it will be applied automatically
-- For the OS13k core system I am using [Google Closer](https://closure-compiler.appspot.com/home] and [Terser](https://xem.github.io/terser-online)
+- For the OS13k core system I am using [Google Closer](https://closure-compiler.appspot.com/home) and [Terser](https://xem.github.io/terser-online)
 - We will pack everything together into one giant html file before zipping to save space

 ### Games